Customer Satisfaction KPI and why you need to focus on one or two

 — Farris, Paul W., Marketing Metrics: The Definitive Guide to Measuring Marketing Performance —

 Customer satisfaction goals often relate closely to particular expectations.
-If a company advertises their product as superior and their product fails to uphold this claim, consumers will rate the product worse than had the product never been advertised at all.
+Let’s say a company advertises their product as superior and their product fails to uphold this claim.
+Consumers will rate the product worse than if the product had never been advertised at all.

-By just listening to your customers, rather than spending ages evaluating revenue developments, KPIs, or other marketing factors, you learn more about your company and gain knowledge about customer perception of your product or service.
+By just listening to the Voice of the Customer, you learn more about your company and gain knowledge about customer perception of your product or service.